-For the past 5,000 years, practitioners of acupuncture have called this intelligent energy Qi (pronounced “chee”).
+For the past 5,000 years, practitioners of acupuncture have called this intellectual energy Qi (pronounced “chee”).

 Numerous cultures have described this energy and called it by many names: prana, baraka, pneuma, spirit, wakan, material force, vital force, orgone, ether and ruach.

-“Qi is matter on the verge of becoming energy, or energy at the point of materialising.”
+“Qi is a matter on the verge of becoming energy, or energy at the point of materialising.”

 – Ted Kaptchuck, The Web That Has No Weaver